CharlesMld/CharlesMld.github.io/_tabs/about.md

 ---

 Thank you for taking the time to learn more about me.
 Feel free to explore the rest of my website to see my projects, blog posts, and more.
-If you'd like to get in touch, please visit the [Contact](#contact) section.
+If you'd like to get in touch, please visit the contact section.

 ---